-The New Student Scholarship Contest is now OPEN.
+The New Student Scholarship Contest deadline is CLOSED

 The Academy of Realist Art, Boston launches its seventh annual scholarship competition for promising artists who are seeking in depth technical training in observational drawing and painting.
 ARA Boston is one of a select few art schools in the world that teaches the academic approach .
 We model our curriculum and techniques on those used by 19th-century European academies to help students master fine art skills.
 We use both sight-size (in the bargue/cast/still life track) and comparative measurement (in figure drawing/painting) within our curriculum so full time students receive an expansive skill set.

 The scholarship to be awarded is for one year's free tuition for the school year, September 2019-June 2020.
 Equivalent value is up to $9,255 for our full-time program in Boston.
 This is for tuition only.
 Housing/lodging is the responsibility of the student.

 Submissions shall be treated as being free of restrictions and limitations on their use and publication.
 Prizes have no cash surrender value and are not transferable.
 Any expenses incurred by the winner(s) to claim the scholarship award(s) are the sole responsibility of the individual.
 ARA Boston reserves the right to refrain from awarding the scholarship at it's discretion.